matth-x/MicroOcpp/README.md

 - handles the OCPP communication with the charging network
 - implements the standard OCPP charging process
-- provides an API for the integration of the hardware modules of your PCB
+- provides an API for the integration of the hardware modules of your EVSE
 - works with any TLS implementation and WebSocket library.
 E.g.
    - Arduino networking stack: [Links2004/arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets), or
    - generic embedded systems: [Mongoose Networking Library](https://github.com/cesanta/mongoose)